 The market benchmark rules also apply to the Regional or Multilateral institutions which Participants have agreed are generally exempt from monetary control and transfer regulations of the country in which they are located (according to Article 22 and Annex XI of the Arrangement).

-On an exceptional basis, Participants may agree, via a common line, to apply alternative terms and conditions to those provided in the Arrangement for a specific transaction or for multiple transactions with common characteristics (see articles 56 to 61 of the Arrangement for further information).
+On an exceptional basis, Participants may agree, via a common line, to apply alternative terms and conditions to those provided in the Arrangement for a specific transaction or for multiple transactions with common characteristics (see the related articles in the Arrangement for further information).